 We arrange annual review meetings for our pupils where their Education, Health and Care Plans (EHC) are reviewed.
 If it is felt that an EHC Plan requires reviewing in the interim period then an additional review is arranged to suggest the necessary amendments, in conjunction with parents, the local authority and the pupil.

 The school is monitored regularly by external agencies and Witherslack Group’s Quality Assurance team.
 We spend time making sure that the school is working effectively for you and your child and that the resources we have in place meet the needs of all the pupils.

 We understand that some of the key successes and outcomes for your child will be measured by what they do once they leave our school.
 This is why we provide a broad range of resource across school life in the areas of life skills, vocational studies and careers.
 We will support your child to develop a strong skill set that will allow them to become more independent as they grow.
-We will also support them in making their first steps into their chosen career by giving them practical, hands-on experience at our Vocational Learning Centre and arranging relevant work experience placements with suitable organisations and businesses.
+We will also support them in making their first steps into their chosen career by giving them practical, hands-on experience and arranging relevant work experience placements with suitable organisations and businesses.

 When your child starts at Cumberland School a pre-admission document is collated.
 This gathers together as much information as possible to give an accurate view of your child.
 All pupils work with their tutor team to develop a “My Support Plan”.
 This individualised document identifies and communicates what support your child might need and in what circumstances.
 This helps to make sure that our pupils feel less anxious and are supported effectively with their decision making.